- Opening

 Erectile Dysfunction

 Improved microcirculation and nerve function restores natural function — a result that PDE5 inhibitors (like Viagra) can only temporarily simulate.
+The mechanism and clinical evidence for this application are covered in depth in our article on stem cell therapy for erectile dysfunction.

 Cardiovascular Complications